Changissnz/nu_merchant_principal/README.md

 sufficed in showing possible structural and hierarchical effects.

+One benefit of exploring alliances, capable of anti-conserving internal activity, with the scant starting framework of networks, called graphs in the lexicon of mathematics, is that their beginning shallowness can be extended into more and more nuances, implemented in a layered (stacked) priority-based structure.
+The layering can generate exponentially more outcomes, these greater number and variety of outcomes to satisfy realistic probability distributions.
+The layering can also be fitted and calibrated to satisfy narrow spaces of possibilities.
+Countless mathematical proofs have been written to demonstrate that the structure that is a graph has these capabilities stated.

 Suppose an "alliance" rests on an connection of expectations with an "alliance" factor.
 And this expected connection is actually many edges (connections) between constituents